-This cross-sectoral approach and the focus on financially viable local business cases in the most promising markets are crucial elements in the programme.
-However, these make the programme more complex.
+The cross-sectoral approach and the focus on financially viable local business cases in the most promising markets are crucial elements of the Programme.
+However, these make the Programme more complex.
 Developing sustainable solutions will take significant effort and multiple interventions, and can only be achieved if all the relevant know-how is shared amongst and put into action by stakeholders.
-The programme will facilitate this process.
-By showcasing concrete and viable solutions in the water-agrifood nexus, the programme also aims to further boost the visibility of the Netherlands as the global market leader in the water, agrifood and ecosystems sectors.
-This will optimise the Netherlands’ position in generating future business opportunities and, subsequently, contribute to the Netherlands International Water Ambition (NIWA) and the SDGs.
+The experienced Project Manager Programme facilitates this process.